opencog/atomese-simd/opencog/atoms/opencl/Design.md

    }

    select_recipient() {
-      Create a cl::Event as the commo handle, retain pointe to it.
-      Use the externally supplied cl::Program, retain pointer to it.
+      Use the externally supplied cl::Program, kernel name string, number of inputs, outputs, and size.
+      Create kernel, retain pointer to it.
+      Call cl::Kernel::setArgs() to wire up the kernel.
    }

+   send() {
+      Using the selected recipient,
+      Call cl::CommandQueue::enqueueWriteBuffer() to send data.
+		Wait on cl::Event
+   )

-   write() {
+   exec() {
-      Using the selected recipient, create a cl:Kernel.
+      Using the selected recipient,
-      Call cl::Kernel::setArgs() in th kernel to establish the connection.
-      Call cl::CommandQueue::enqueueNDRangeKernel() to perform send )
+      Call cl::CommandQueue::enqueueNDRangeKernel() to run kernel.
+		Wait on cl::Event
+   )

-   read() {
+   recv() {
-      Using the selected recipient, wait on cl::Event }
+      Using the selected recipient, wait on cl::Event Call cl::CommandQueue::enqueueReadBuffer() to get data.
+		Wait on cl::Event
+   }
 ```
 Caveat: the above is already an oversimplification of the OpenCL